Runtime for OpenClaw

 What does it mean that OpenClaw is Spinup's reference harness?+

-OpenClaw was the first harness integrated into Spinup.
-The runtime primitives (environment isolation, secrets projection, snapshot restore, harness lifecycle) were all designed and validated against OpenClaw before any other harness existed.
+OpenClaw was the first harness Spinup integrated, and it's one of the two supported harnesses today, alongside Hermes.
+The runtime primitives (microVM isolation, secrets projection, durable run records, harness lifecycle) were shaped against OpenClaw's real requirements before any other harness existed.
 That makes it the reference implementation, not just one option in a list.

 Why does OpenClaw need more resources than other harnesses?+